 When you find yourselves on a budget, vacations seem like one of those luxuries you’ll just never be able to afford.

-Vacations to far-off places like Tahiti, Thailand, and Europe just seem out of price range for a savvy person on a budget.
+Vacations to far-off places like Tahiti, Thailand, or to visit hotels in Barcelona and Europe just seem out of price range for a savvy person on a budget.

 Well, I’m here to tell you that it’s simply not true.
 You can travel even when you’re on a budget.

 The trick is saving up for it first, and paying for your trip in cash.
 This past year, my husband and I decided to jump on the opportunity to go on a week-long trip to Europe when my parents offered to babysit our toddler for free.

 Of course, we had our reservations.
 Is it wise to pay for a vacation to Europe when we were working on getting ourselves out of debt?

 In the end, we felt we had to take the opportunity but we vowed to keep the vacation as cheap as possible.
 Here are our tips for planning a Europe vacation on the cheap.